Denny's: Discrimination

-In 1994, Denny's settled a class action lawsuit which was filed by black customers who had been refused service, forced to wait longer, or pay more than white customers.
-The $54.4 million settlement was the largest to date under federal public-accommodations laws established thirty years earlier.
+In 1994, Denny's settled a class action lawsuit filed by black customers who had been refused service, forced to wait longer, or pay more than white customers.
+The $54.4 million settlement was the largest under federal public accommodations laws established thirty years earlier.

-In 1995, a black Denny's customer in Sacramento, California was told that he and his friends had to pay up front at the counter upon ordering their meals.
+In 1995, a black Denny's customer in Sacramento, California, was told that he and his friends had to pay upfront at the counter upon ordering their meals.
 He questioned the waitress: "We asked the waitress about it and she said that some black guys who had been in the restaurant earlier had made a scene and walked out without paying their bill.
 So the manager now wanted all blacks to pay up front."

 In 1997, six Asian-American students from Syracuse University visited a local Denny's restaurant late at night.
-They waited for more than half an hour as white patrons were regularly served, seated, and offered more helpings.
-They complained to management and to their server but were forced to leave the establishment by two security guards called by Denny's management.
+They waited more than half an hour as white patrons were regularly served, seated, and offered more helpings.
+They complained to management and their server but were forced to leave the establishment by two security guards called by Denny's management.
 Then, according to the students, a group of white men came out of Denny's, attacked them and shouted racial epithets.
 Several of the students were beaten unconscious.

 After the $54.4 million settlement, Denny's created a racial sensitivity training program for all employees.
 Denny's has also made efforts at improving its public relations image by featuring African-Americans in their commercials, including one featuring Sherman Hemsley and Isabel Sanford, actors from the popular The Jeffersons television series.
 In 2001, Denny's was chosen by Fortune magazine as the "Best Company for Minorities."
-In 2006 and 2007, Denny's topped Black Enterprise's "Best 40 Companies for Diversity."
+In 2006 and 2007, Denny's topped Black Enterprise's list of "Best 40 Companies for Diversity."

-In 2014, a Denny's location in Deming, New Mexico was subjected to a discrimination claim by an LGBT group, alleging that wait staff used homophobic slurs and refused to serve a group of gay, lesbian, and transgender customers who were attending a gay pride celebration.
-One year later, Denny's agreed to donate $13,000 to Deming Pride, pay $3,250 to a female customer who was subjected to the abusive behavior by wait staff, and retrain its employees with regard to discrimination policies.
+In 2014, a Denny's location in Deming, New Mexico, was subjected to a discrimination claim by an LGBT group, alleging that wait staff used homophobic slurs and refused to serve a group of gay, lesbian, and transgender customers who were attending a gay pride celebration.
+One year later, Denny's agreed to donate $13,000 to Deming Pride, pay $3,250 to a female customer who was subjected to abusive behavior by wait staff, and retrain its employees about discrimination policies.

-In 2017, the staff at a Denny's in Vancouver was accused of making an Indigenous woman pay for her meal before it was served.
-After the customer left, restaurant staff called police to report the incident, alleging that the patron had a sharp metal object in their pocket.
+In 2017, the staff at a Denny's in Vancouver, British Columbia, was accused of making an Indigenous woman pay for her meal before it was served.
+After the customer left, restaurant staff called police to report the incident, alleging that the patron had a sharp metal object in her pocket.

+Animal cruelty allegations

+In 2023, the global animal rights group Animal Equality began a public information campaign regarding Denny's failure to eliminate gestation crates for pigs from its supply chain.